leshik-xxl/Database/README.md

 ## Database
 # Lab1 Design the database.
 *Theme: Train ticket sales service*
-# Lab2 Cooperative with the database using
+# Lab2 Cooperative with the database
 # Lab3 Cooperative with the database using ORM